Profiscience/knockout-contrib/packages/query/README.md

 **NOTE:** Params that are equal to their default will _not_ be displayed in the querystring.
 Less === More.

+### Query.reload()

+Reload query instances if external changes occur (e.g. querystring modified via pushState/replaceState).
+Usually you don't need to call this directly, as long as you include the [query router middleware](../router.middleware.query), if you are using the [router](../router).

 ### Query.fromQS([group])

 Returns JS object containing current query from URL — for group if any.